GravityMedia/Stream/README.md

 ##Usage##

-This is a simple usage example for strings and is applicable for binary data streams.
+This is a simple usage example for character streams but is applicable for binary data streams.

 ```php
 require 'vendor/autoload.php';